 Looking for an easy way to build your very own outdoor BBQ island?
 My step-by-step guide shows you everything you need to know to get your island planned, prepared, and built.

-If you’ve ever felt like you’ve outgrown either your indoor kitchen or your existing BBQ setup, then planning your own outdoor BBQ could be the way to go.
+If you’ve ever felt like you’ve outgrown either your indoor setup or your existing outdoor BBQ kitchen, then planning your own outdoor BBQ could be the way to go.

-Rather than spend the thousands of dollars on outside help, you might be entertaining the idea of doing it yourself.
+Rather than spend the thousands of dollars on outside help, you might be entertaining the idea of doing it yourself and bringing your own DIY BBQ island ideas to life..

 This isn’t as crazy as it sounds though.
 Steel studs have helped thousands of BBQ fans build their very own customized constructions.
 These act as easy-to-assemble frames to build the skeleton of your island, and can easily be purchased from stores and online retailers.